ucsb-cs156/.github/.github/ISSUE_TEMPLATE/feature.md

 # Implementation Todos

-Front end:
+Frontend:

-- [ ] First thing that must be done in the front end code.
+- [ ] First thing that must be done in the frontend code.
-- [ ] Second thing that must be done in the front end code.
+- [ ] Second thing that must be done in the frontend code.
 ...

-Back end:
+Backend:

-- [ ] First thing that must be done in the back end code.
+- [ ] First thing that must be done in the backend code.
-- [ ] Second thing that must be done in the back end code.
+- [ ] Second thing that must be done in the backend code.
 ...

 Testing: